smart-edge-open/edgeapps/applications/smart-city-app/README.md

 ### Building Smart City ingredients

-1. Clone the Smart City Reference Pipeline source code from [GitHub](https://github.com/OpenVisualCloud/Smart-City-Sample.git) to: (1) Camera simulator machines, (2) OpenNESS Controller machine, and (3) Smart City cloud master machine.
+1. Clone the Smart City Reference Pipeline source code from [GitHub](https://github.com/OpenVisualCloud/Smart-City-Sample.git) to: (a) Camera simulator machines, (b) OpenNESS Controller machine, and (c) Smart City cloud master machine.

 2. Build the Smart City application on all of the machines as explained in [Smart City deployment on OpenNESS](https://github.com/OpenVisualCloud/Smart-City-Sample/tree/openness-k8s/deployment/openness).
 At least 2 offices (edge nodes) must be installed on OpenNESS.